Results

 How Does A JSONLint Validator Work?

-JSONLint is an online editor, validator, and reformat tool for JSON, which allows you to directly type your code, copy and paste it, or input a URL containing your code.
+JSONLint is an online editor, validator, and formatting tool for JSON, which allows you to directly type your code, copy and paste it, or input a URL containing your code.
 It will validate your JSON content according to JS standards, informing you of every human-made error, which happens for a multitude of reasons – one of them being the lack of focus.

 Using JSONLint, you can quickly find any errors that might've occurred, allowing you to focus more on the rest of your code than on a tiny error itself.